vgari001/template-lab-01-intro-to-sct/README.md

 $ cmake3 .
 ```

 This command envokes the CMake build system in the local directory (where our CMakeLists.txt file is located). **Make sure you use the `cmake3` command and not just `cmake`**.
-Hammer has two version of CMake installed, and if you do not use the `cmake3` command you will get an error (note that you will likely just use the `cmake` command when you develop on your local environment, since you will only have one version of CMake installed).
-You should now have an updated `Makefile` that matches the executable that we asked for in our CMakeLists.txt.
-Go ahead and envoke the `Makefile` (type `make`).
+Hammer has two version of CMake installed because of the tool sourcing we did at the beginning of the lab, and if you do not use the `cmake3` command you will get an error.
+If you are developing on your own machine will likely just use the `cmake` command, since you will only have one version of CMake installed.
+CMake should now have generated a new `Makefile` so execute the `Makefile` with the `make` command.
 You should see a nicely designed build percentage which will generate a new `area_calculator` executable.

 ```sh
 $ make